andrasq/node-prom-pushgateway/README.md

 - `port` - port to listen on, default 9091 (same as prometheus-pushgateway)
 - `labels` - hash of labels to add to reported metrics, default `{}` none (TBD)
 - `verbose` - whether to log service start/stop messages, default false.
+- `listenTimeout` - how long to retry to listen() on the configured socket

 Other config settings are ignored.